Frequently Asked Questions (FAQ)

 You may refresh the packet by heating for 2-3 hours in convection oven at 200-240F or in the microwave on LOW power from 30 seconds to 2 minutes.
 DO NOT place in oven over 250F.
 (Times are estimates, monitor when recharging.)

-Vegepet supplements are to be used within 18 months to 2-years of manufacture.
+Vegepet supplements are to be used within 2-years of manufacture.
 You will find an expiration date on every product.
 The shelf-life of the superfood products have a longer shelf-life.
 Please check the bottle.
+Green Mush™ can be used well beyond the FDA required “use by” date on the bottle.

-It’s ideal to use your supplement within 6 months of opening, but you may use it though the expiration date.
+It’s ideal to use your supplement within 6-months of opening, but you may use it though the expiration date.
 Oxygen exposure will intensify the smell over time.
+There is also some vitamin loss over time and with oxygen exposure.

 Store in a cool, dry place.